21st Century Schools Proposal

 - Email your comments to the 21st Century Schools Team at Caerphilly

 - Pupil Engagement Sessions at the affected school

-All responses received during the consultation period will be recorded and summarised in a Community Engagement Report.
-The Report will be presented for initial review and endorsement at Education Scrutiny Committee, with final approval to proceed to the next stage sitting with Cabinet.
+The Consultation Report will be presented for initial review and endorsement at Education Scrutiny Committee, with final approval to proceed to the next stage sitting with Cabinet.

 Cabinet members will be provided with copies of all the responses received within the consultation period and in their original format as part of the decision making process.

 Any negative responses made during the consultation period will not be counted as objections to the proposal but as adverse comments.
 Objections to a proposal can only be registered after the publication of a statutory notice which is the second stage in the proposal, subject to approval by Cabinet.